kashmir96/osoappliance/content/directory/appliance-parts-suppliers/sears-parts-direct.md

  alt: 'Logo for Sears Parts Direct the Appliance Parts Suppliers from Canada'
 ---

-Sears Parts Direct is an Appliance Parts Suppliers from Canada.
+# Sears Parts Direct is an Appliance Parts Supplier from Canada.

 This company offers a range of Appliance Parts to individuals and businesses located in Canada.